Big Ten votes to add USC, UCLA as members starting in 2024

 USC and UCLA fit the Big Ten’s academic profile.
 Both schools are among the 65 members of the Association of American Universities, which is made up of top research universities.
 All Big Ten schools except Nebraska are members.

-“The Pac-12 has always shared our values and continues to innovate, working hard on behalf of its student-athletes and many fans,” UCLA athletic director Martin Jarmond said.
-“At the same time, each school faces its own unique challenges and circumstances, and we believe this is the best move for UCLA at this time.
-For us, this move offers greater certainty in rapidly changing times and ensures that we remain a leader in college athletics for generations to come.”
+“From increased exposure and a broader national platform for our student-athletes, to enhanced resources for our teams, this move will help preserve the legacy of UCLA Athletics for generations to come,” UCLA athletic director Martin Jarmond said.

-The move to the Big Ten would greatly enhance USC and UCLA’s revenues.
+“We have deeply valued our membership in the Pac-12, and we have great respect for the conference and our fellow member institutions, but each school faces its own unique challenges and circumstances.
+We believe this is the right move for UCLA at the right time.”

-The Pac-12 distributed only $19.8 million per school in the fiscal year 2021, by far the least among Power 5 conferences.
+USC and UCLA stand to significantly increase their revenues.
+The Pac-12 distributed only $19.8 million per school in fiscal year 2021, by far the least among Power 5 conferences.
 The Big Ten’s per-school distribution was $46.1 million, second only to the SEC’s $54.6 million.

 The Pac-12 has had difficulty getting its conference television network untracked while the Big Ten Network is the most established of the conference networks.